wwt/git-foundations/sections/section_12.md

 ![git-branch-7](../images/git-branch-7.png)

-11. Notice that **master** is now the only branch in your local repository.
+11. Notice that **main** is now the only branch in your local repository.

 You did it!
 You: